aarmey/ml-for-bioe/website/final-project.md

 - Reimplement the quantitation for mutation rate from the number of stop codons in [Cuevas et al](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002251#pbio.1002251.s011).
 Using either a Bayesian or frequentest approach, estimate the specificity of each mutation rate estimate.
 - Reimplement the ODE model from [Kellogg et al](http://www.sciencedirect.com/science/article/pii/S2211124717303595?via%3Dihub).
 Propose an approach to fit the model to data, given the high degree of cell-cell variation.

 There are no restrictions on the programming language or packages you use.
-While this is expected to be an individual project by default, we will consider two person teams so long as this is reflected by the scope of the project.
+While this is expected to be an individual project by default, we will consider up to four person teams so long as this is reflected by the scope of the project.
 If in a team, your proposal, final project, and final presentation should cover how the project was divided.

 ## Proposal